ARIMA Forecast

 The specified ARIMA (0,1,1) is equivalent to a simple exponential smoothing model (with slight differences due to estimation of the initial value).

-6. Click OK to return to the ARIMA Forecast dialog.
+the ARIMA Forecast dialog.
 Click OK.
-The ARIMA forecast report is given:
+The ARIMA

-As expected, this is very similar to the exponential smoothing forecast chart that was produced using the Simple Exponential Smoothing with Additive Errors (A, N, N) – Exponentially Weighted Moving Average (EWMA) model.
-The initial in-sample predicted value for ARIMA is slightly different and starts at the second time period due to differencing.
+As expected, this is very similar to the exponential smoothing forecast chart that was produced using the Simple Exponential Smoothing with Additive Errors (A, N, N) Exponentially Weighted Moving Average (EWMA) model.
+The initial in-sample predicted value for ARIMA is slightly different and starts at the second time period due to differencing. - Scroll down to view the ARIMA Model

 If we had checked Specify Model Periods in the main dialog, the start, end or withhold selection would be summarized here as well.

-8. The ARIMA Model Summary is given as:
+- The ARIMA Model Summary is given as:

 This is a summary of model information: ARIMA (0,1,1) with no constant and no predictors.
-Seasonal Frequency = 1 (nonseasonal); Model Selection Criterion = “Specified” because the model was user specified; and Box-Cox Transformation = “N/A” because Box-Cox Transformation was unchecked.
+Seasonal Frequency = 1 (nonseasonal); Model Selection Criterion = Specified because the model was user specified; and Box-Cox Transformation = N/A because Box-Cox Transformation was unchecked.

-9. The Parameter Estimates are:
+- The Parameter Estimates are:

+The MA_1 parameter coefficient value is approximately equal to 1 alpha = 1 - 0.2948 = 0.7052 in Exponential Smoothing Parameter Estimates.
+The slight difference is due to estimation of the initial value.
 ARIMA Parameter Estimates include significance tests; P-Values < .05 are significant and highlighted in red.
 This may be useful for model refinement with multiple predictors (and will be demonstrated later).
-Note that for AR/MA model order selection, minimum AICc should be used, rather than significance tests (see Kostenko, A.V. and Hyndman, R.J.).
+Note that for AR/MA model order selection, minimum AICc should be used, rather than significance tests (see Kostenko, A.V. and Hyndman, R.J.). - The ARIMA Model Statistics are:

-Degrees of freedom (DF) = n – 2 (1 term in the model, 1 order of differencing).
+Degrees of freedom (DF) = n 2 (1 term in the model, 1 order of differencing).
 See ARIMA Model Statistics and Information Criteria for Model Comparison.

 Comparing to the Exponential Smoothing Model Statistics, we see that the StDev and Variance are approximately equal, but the Log-Likelihood, AICc, AIC and BIC are very different.
 This is due to different formulas being used in the Likelihood function.
 You cannot use Information Criteria to compare ARIMA and Exponential Smooth models to determine which model has the best fit.

-11. The In-Sample Forecast Accuracy metrics are:
+- The In-Sample Forecast Accuracy metrics

+MASE is less than one, so it is a better forecast than would be obtained from a naοve forecast (set all forecasts to be the value of the last observation).
+See Forecast Accuracy Metrics.
 Comparing to the Exponential Smoothing Exponential Smoothing In-Sample Forecast Accuracy metrics, as expected, we see the forecast errors are approximately the same.
-Note that we lose one observation (N=196) since we do not have a predicted value at time period = 1 due to differencing.
+Note that we lose one observation (N=196) since we do not have a predicted value at time period = 1 due to differencing. - The Forecast Table is given as:

 These are the same forecast and prediction interval values displayed in the Forecast Chart but provided for further analysis or charting.
-If Withhold Periods are specified, the Withhold Data will be displayed as well.
+If Withhold Periods are specified, the Withhold Data will be displayed as well. - Click on the ARIMA ACF PACF

-13. Click on the ARIMA ACF PACF LB sheet to view the ACF/PACF/LB Plots:
+LB sheet to view the ACF/PACF/LB Plots:

 These are approximately the same as what we obtained previously with Exponential Smoothing ACF/PACF/LB Plots.
 We can see that all of the autocorrelation has been removed by the exponential smoothing model (with the exception of lag 15 in the PACF), so this is a good fit to the time series data.